North County Jury Deliberates Over Wife’s Murder Retrial

 They used this evidence in their closing argument to demonstrate that Jason was trying to get away, not coming towards the victim.
 They also pointed out that she didn’t call 911, fled the home with the couple’s children, and even hid the firearm, which has still not been recovered.

-Have you or a loved one been accused of a crime in Vista?
+Have you or a loved one been accused of a crime in North County?
 The sooner you get representation, the sooner your case can be built.
 Call JD Law for counsel today.

 Don’t Waste Any Time!